aertslab/TF-MInDi/README.md

 - Leiden clustering

 We're still working on making the tfmindi package as much GPU compatible as possible.
+If `tfmindi` can't find the GPU, try importing `rapids_singlecell` directly in python and see what errors you get.
+You might have to explicitly set your LD_LIBRARY_PATH for cuml as described [here](https://github.com/rapidsai/cuml/issues/404).

 ## Quick Start